Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 are very similar to the form without bound value, but use different syntax for conditions.
 In fact, it supports three different condition forms:

-- *Type test condition*: type checking operator [TODO: link] followed by type.
-The condition generated is a type check expression [TODO: link] with the same operator and the same type, but an implicit left hand side, which has the same value as the bound expression.
+- *Type test condition*: [type checking operator][Type-checking expression] followed by type.
+The condition generated is a [type check expression][Type-checking expression] with the same operator and the same type, but an implicit left hand side, which has the same value as the bound expression.
 - *Contains test condition*: containment operator [TODO: link] followed by an expression; The